AndriyGit/JsGeekhub2015/README.md

 # JsGeekhub2015
-These are home tasks for GeekHub JS courses 2015.
+These are homeworks for GeekHub JS courses 2015.